MAINTAINING POLISHED CONCRETE FLOORS

-Fortunately, your Pyrafloor finished concrete floor needs less than most.
+Fortunately, your diamond polished concrete floor needs less than most.
 There are three basic parts to keeping your new floor in top condition:

 Cleaning is obvious.
 Daily sweeping or mopping helps keep dirt and grime from building up.
 Of course, clean up spills of anything as soon as they happen.
-Your Pyrafloor floor is harder and denser that most, so it resists spills better then most.
-Floors protected with C2 Seal™ are even more resistant – but clean spills up as soon as you can anyway.
-Weekly or twice weekly cleaning with C2 Maintenance™, along with daily cleaning with C2 Clean™, keeps your Pyrafloor floor in top condition.
+Your floor is harder and denser that most, so it resists spills better then most.
+Floors protected with C2 Protector are even more resistant – but clean spills up as soon as you can anyway.

-Refreshing is just running a dry high-speed burnisher over the C2 Seal™ or C2 Ultra Seal™ protected floor.
+Refreshing is just running a dry high-speed burnisher over the C2 Protector™ or C2 Ultra Seal™ protected floor.
 This is usually enough, week to week or month to month, to pop that shine right back to “new.”
 Of course, it'll take some high traffic levels to wear the gloss down enough to where you'll need to refresh.
 As for residential the time needed to cause this wear is purely based on how wel and often you clean.

-Revitalizing means reapplying a thin coat of C2 Seal™ or C2 Ultra Seal™ and burnishing it in.
-Doing this a couple times a year – or more if needed – makes sure the floor's gloss level stays high.
+Revitalizing means reapplying a thin coat of C2 Protector™ or C2 Ultra Seal™ and burnishing it in.
 You'll probably appreciate the fact the coating gets re-applied without your having to strip the old coat.
-And even when revitalizing is needed to bring back the gloss, the protective qualities of C2 Seal™ or C2 Ultra Seal™ are still in full force.
+And even when revitalizing is needed to bring back the gloss, the protective qualities of C2 Protector™ or C2 Ultra Seal™ are still in full force.

 How regularly depends on two things: